Trump spurns Sessions, backs Tuberville for Alabama Senate

 Sessions is seeking a return to the Senate seat he held safely for 20 years before stepping down to become Trump’s first attorney general.
 Sessions resigned as attorney general after their relationship soured over his recusal in the investigation into Russian interference in the 2016 election.
 Sessions said he was bound by Department of Justice regulation to resign because he played a role in Trump’s 2016 campaign.

-Tuberville responded to Trump in a tweet that he is, “looking forward to helping you drain the swamp and (Keep America Great.)”
+“Looking forward to helping you drain the swamp and (Keep America Great)” Tuberville responded to Trump in a tweet.

-The Sessions campaign did not immediately respond to a text message seeking comment.
+Sessions posted in a tweet that Trump can of course endorse anyone he chooses in the race, but the decision in the Senate race ultimately belongs to voters.
+Sessions said that even before Trump ran for president, “I fought for the principles that Donald Trump so effectively advocated.”

+“I believed in those principles then, I have always fought for them, and I will continue to do so,” Sessions wrote.

 Sessions and Tuberville were the top two vote-getters in last week’s GOP primary, but were forced into a required runoff after failing to capture over 50 percent of the vote.